 Photo: Science Museum, Creative Commons Licence

 The use of the EE 16SVT engine will require the removal of the flawed class 58 brake compressors and associated equipment.
 The removal of this belt driven system takes a lot of unnecessary weight and bulk from the chassis.
-In its place will be a standard BR Davies and Metcalfe brake compressor as used on classes 43 and 56, and equipment contained within the brake cubicle.
-The train vacuum braking system will be Westinghouse equipment, as fitted to class 37, similar to the equipment fitted to the original locomotives.
-This will be controlled from the Davies and Metcalfe electrical controls.
+In its place will be a Davies and Metcalfe brake compressor, a proven and reliable item.

 The removal of the original air compressor and associated equipment creates a change to the original class 58 layout.
 With 10000 being a full width locomotive, we have been able to create additional space to enable us to have full 360 degree access to the brake cubicle.
-The two main air receivers within the loco will be relocated to the nose ends, freeing up space for the standard air compressors within the brake cubicle, which will allow good access for maintenance.
-The Westinghouse vacuum exhausters will be located between the cooler group and the cab, in the area made vacant by the reduction in size of the class 58 cooler group.
-This area is where the fuel tank was located in the original loco.
-Space has been deliberately left in this area, which gives us flexibility and adaptability during the build process.
-It would be possible in the future, for example, to utilise this space for additional fuel capacity should the need ever arise.
+The air receivers within the loco will be relocated to the nose ends, freeing up space for the standard air compressors within the brake cubicle, which will allow good access for maintenance.
+The Westinghouse vacuum exhausters will be located between the cooler group and the cab, in the area made available by the reduction in size of the class 58 cooler group.

 We have been very lucky in acquiring an original 1947 Mk1 16SVT English Electric engine with very low hours.
-This engine, vital to the project, is currently in secure storage, protected from the weather.
+This engine, vital to the project, is now at our workshop at Wirksworth, protected from the weather.

 We are also in contact with the MOD regarding an identical engine which was previously used as a standby power generator.
 This engine also has very low hours of use.
 The possession of a spare engine will give us great resilience against any future engine issues that may be encountered.

-For our 16SVTs to operate with the Brush electrical equipment our engines will require modified class 56 governors that will be bespoke to our project.
-A supplier able to provide this service has been identified and discussions are underway regarding the design.
+For our 16SVTs to operate with the Brush electrical equipment our engines will require a modified class 56 governor that will be bespoke to our project.
+An ex-works governor is already in our possession, and has been tested successfully.
+A supplier able to modify it for our needs has been identified.

 Some minor adaptations for rail use will be required.
-The current air start system will be removed, and the injectors will be exchanged for class 20 parts.
-The fuel pumps may also be required to be exchanged for class 20 items, but this has not yet been confirmed.
+The current air start system will be removed, and the injectors will be exchanged for class 20 parts, also already in our possession.
+The existing fuel pumps can be reused, but will need some minor modifications.